HaneeshDevops/Central_Documentation_Repo.md/amazonRDS.md

  ### mention the unique name of RDS database
  ### paste the end-point provided by RDS
  ### provide the user name & password that you have given while creating RDS databse in aws.(password must be 8 characters)
+### similarly we can connect to RDS database through eclipse.
+In this can we can dircetly use localhost url while passing inputs to swagger. these here our springboot application is hosted in local machine.
+But the data is stored in aws RDS database.